plasticmacaroni/bg3-missables/checklist.md

   - ::task:: No general tasks.
 - ::missable:: Time sensitive tasks that can be failed:
   - ::missable:: [Escape the Nautiloid before time runs out.](https://bg3.wiki/wiki/Prologue)
-- ::item_story::This represents missable or limited story items.
+- ::item_story::Missable or limited story items:
     - ::item_story:: No story items.
 - ::ability:: Missable or limited skills, spells or abilities:
   - ::ability:: Make a [friend](https://bg3.wiki/wiki/Us) and keep him alive to be granted a missable ability later.